Header image courtesy of Andrew Milligan Sumo (Wikimedia Commons)

 Tai Kok Tsui Municipal Services Building, 63 Fuk Tsun Street, Tai Kok Tsui | (+852) 2393 1084

-Around half of Tai Kok Tsui didn’t exist before as it’s all built on reclaimed land, and without it, there wouldn’t be a breezy promenade in the neighbourhood today.
-Take a break from the bustle of the city and stroll along the serene promenade for some new views of Kowloon’s landmark International Commerce Centre, with a part of the Victoria Harbour visible in the distance.
+Around half of Tai Kok Tsui didn’t exist before, as it’s all built on reclaimed land.
+Without it, there wouldn’t be a breezy promenade in the neighbourhood today.
+Take a break from the city and stroll along the serene promenade for some new views of Kowloon’s landmark International Commerce Centre, with a part of the Victoria Harbour visible in the distance.
 When you’re tired, relax by the sea or take a nap in one of the small gardens that dot the shore.

 Hoi Fai Road Promenade, Hoi Fai Road, Tai Kok Tsui